smit4k/quicknote/README.md

 # Quicknote
 A lightweight and intuitive Fabric mod designed to help you create, manage, and recall notes directly within your Minecraft world using simple chat commands.
-Never forget an important location, a crafting recipe, or a task again!

 ## 🌟 Features
 - **Effortless Note Creation:** Quickly add new notes using a simple chat command.